 There are, of course, many paths you can take to gain information, knowledge, insight and inspiration when facing into a diagnosis of Alzheimer’s or a related dementia.
-I am constantly accumulating resources – hard copy and on-line – pertaining both to dementia and cognitive impairment, as well as to relevant and related topics which might be of interest to caregivers and their families.
+I am constantly accumulating resources – hard copy and on-line – pertaining both to dementia and cognitive impairment, as well as to relevant and related topics which might be of interest to dementia caregivers and their families.

 With a Little Help, Inc. – “With a Little Help” is a Licensed Home Care Agency.
 It provides in-home care to seniors, serving the greater Seattle and Bellevue areas in the State of Washington.